wildfly/dep-tree-diff/README.md

 This is also available as a GitHub Action.
 See the [Example Workflow Yaml](example-workflow.yml) for how to use it, and the [Action Yaml](action.yml) for some information about the parameters.

-Note that the example Yaml does the cloning of the two versions of the pull request being tested, and a build of each before calling the this action.
+Note that the example Yaml does the cloning of the two versions of the pull request being tested, and a build of each before calling the this action from the (example-workflow.yml) workflow triggered by the `workflow_run` event once the main workflow completes.
 This is mainly to take advantage of the Maven Repository caching available when doing it this way.

 ## Releasing the Action